During the month of April 2014, the Teaneck Public Library Gallery will be featuring the photo documentary work of Nicholas Ortiz.

 Teaneck Public Library cardholders can now borrow museum passes that provide free admission to some of the most popular museums in NYC.
 Passes are now available for the Intrepid Sea, Air & Space Complex, the American Museum of Natural History and the Children’s Museum of Manhattan.
 More selections may be offered in the future.

 Museum passes can be booked in advance at the reference desk.
 The Intrepid and Children’s Museum provide actual passes which are borrowed for 3 days and must be returned in person to the reference desk.
-The American Museum of Natural History issues vouchers which can be given for up to four persons at a time.
+The American Museum of Natural History issues vouchers which can be given for up to two persons at a time.
 (Full Rules and Policies).

 These passes offer you value: admission to the Intrepid is $31 for adults, $24 for youths aged 7-17, and $17 for children aged 3 to 6.
 The American Museum of Natural History charges has a suggested admission fee of $27 for what the voucher provides you.
 The Children’s Museum of Manhattan charges $11 per person.